Slarre1/xyz-java-jetty/README.md

 #xyz-java-jetty

-Docker container for a jetty server that deploys sample.war in the server root
+Docker container for a jetty server that builds and deploys a sample webapp

 **Build:**